-Raisi ng awareness and understanding Summary of 2010 actions provided: Raise awareness of how special the New Forest is and how and where to enjoy it without causing harm through improved education, promotion, campaigns, rangers and events.
-Resu umber of respondents prioritising this topic in the main consultation 1,080 Rank for this topic, and percentage of respondents that chose it 1 (69%) N umber of respondents prioritising this topic at the New Forest Show 241 Rank for this topic, and percentage of respondents that chose it 1 (57%) Num ber of respondents highlighting the following themes 612 General support for the summary of the topic actions provided, freq uently confirming that the New Forest is a special place and that through a range of ways the understanding of both visitors and local people should be increased, especially given the large number of people currently using it 209 the animals and road traffic accidents caused by poor driving), inclu ding asking for greater awareness about the role of commoners.
-109 Concern about litter and fly-tipping 70 Concern about impacts on wildlife (especially ground-nesting birds) 69 educational events and to enforce byelaws).
-67 or/and the importance of disposing of dog waste 56 Recognition that the New Forest is a working Forest that should not be treated or promoted as a country park or playground 46 Concern about off-network cycling, dangerous cycling and/or cycle events 43 Concern about a wide range of other specific issues.
-The following ist gives a flavour of these concerns: fungi picking, illegal use of drones or mot orcycles, wild camping, gates left open, vandalism, parking on protected verg es (verge parking), excessive noise, digging up plants, fireworks, events, feed ing swans in Lymington and wearing flip-flops (with associated risk of catching Lyme disease from ticks).
-31 Need to work with children and young people (e.g. through schools) 27 Concern about damage by barbecues and camp fires 21 Need for greater two-way understanding between user groups
+Raisi ng awareness and understanding Summary of 2010 actions provided: Raise awareness of how special the New Forest is and how and where to enjoy it without causing harm through improved education, promotion, campaigns, rangers events. , rangers Resu lumber of respondents prioritising this topic in the main consultation 1 090 - 1 Rank for this topic, and percentage of respondents that chose it 1,080 1 (69%) Λ. umber of respondents prioritising this topic at the New Forest Show 241 / / Rank for this topic, and percentage of respondents that chose it Rank for this topic, and percentage of respondents that chose it 1 (57%) Nivers hav of very and outer highlighting the fall assing the man ber of respondents highlighting the following themes 41 612 General support for the summary of the topic actions provided, frequency • confirming that the New Forest is a special place and that through a ways the understanding of both visitors and local people should be increaseu, 200 especially given the large number of people currently using it and natting 209 Concern about safety and welfare of commoners' animals (feeding a the animals and road traffic accidents caused by poor driving), inclu aing 100 asking for greater awareness about the role of commoners.
+09 Concern about litter and fly-tipping 70 69 Need for more staff or volunteers (e.g. rangers, staffed visitor centre 28, 67 educational events and to enforce byelaws). to alc 67 Concern about dogs, usually highlighting disturbance of wildlife or s lock, 56 or/and the importance of disposing of dog waste he treated 36 Recognition that the New Forest is a working Forest that should not be treated 46 or promoted as a country park or playground 43 7 0, 0 7 0 43 Concern about a wide range of other specific issues.
+The following I flavour of these concerns: fungi picking, illegal use of drones or motorcycles, wild camping, gates left open, vandalism, parking on protected verges (verge parking), excessive noise, digging up plants, fireworks, events, feeding swans in Lymington and wearing flip-flops (with associated risk of catching Lyme disease from ticks).
+31 27 Concern about damage by barbecues and camp fires ·- 21 Need for greater two-way understanding between user groups ∠ I need for greater two-way understanding between user groups